claudio-silva/grunt-angular-builder/README.md

 function myPrivateFn3 () {
 }
 ```

 Here, three identifiers are added to the global scope: `x`, `e` and `myPrivateFn3`.
 When running on a release build, those identifiers *will not* be added to the global scope.
 This may, or may not, have unintended consequences.

-You may force such code to be accepted by setting on option on the Gruntfile.
+> You may force such source code to be accepted by setting on option on the task configuration.

 #### Split your modules into several files